amalgam8/amalgam8/README.md

 The following samples are available for Amalgam8:

-* **Helloworld** is a single microservice app that demonstrates how to route traffic to different versions of the same microservice
+* [Helloworld](https://github.com/amalgam8/examples/blob/master/apps/helloworld/README.md) is a single microservice app that demonstrates how to route traffic to different versions of the same microservice
-* **Bookinfo** is a multiple microservice app used to demonstrate and experiment with several Amalgam8 features
+* [Bookinfo](https://github.com/amalgam8/examples/blob/master/apps/bookinfo/README.md) is a multiple microservice app used to demonstrate and experiment with several Amalgam8 features

 There is an end-to-end
 [test & deploy demo](https://github.com/amalgam8/examples/blob/master/demo-script.md)
 that you can try out on your local vagrant box.

-In addition, the scripts are generic enough such that you can easily deploy them to any kubernetes based environment such as OpenShift, Google Cloud Platform, Azure, etc. See the last section of this README for details on how to deploy Amalgam8 on Google Cloud Platform.
+In addition, the scripts are generic enough that you can easily deploy them to any kubernetes based environment such as OpenShift, Google Cloud Platform, Azure, etc. See the last section of this README for details on how to deploy Amalgam8 on Google Cloud Platform.